In The Day of His Flesh - Hebrew 5:7-8 Interpretation

 The word "suffered" is in Greek pascho and is used 41 times in the New Testament, nine times in the Gospels for Jesus' suffering.
 It describes a sensation, a pressure or the effect caused by things that invade man.
 Let us look at a text from Luke.
 Why this gospel?
 As a physician Luke describes the Lord as man and he understood a lot about man.
 We can also express and say this as follows: A physician paints the Son of God before our eyes in the days of his flesh.
 The verse that we now want to examine more closely can be found in Luke 9, verse 22:

-3. and be rejected of the elders and chief priests and scribes,
+1. and (Jesus) said: The Son of Man must2. suffer a lot3. and be rejected of the elders and chief priests and scribes,4. and be killed5. and awakened.

 Here we use Greek grammar to indicate the times when the Lord suffered.
 The verse is quoted from the King James and is printed in bold.